shreesh-pandey/AWS-Practitioner-Quiz/README.md

-# AWS Solutions Architect Associate – Quiz Web App
+# AWS Practitioner – Quiz Web App

-An interactive, browser-based quiz tool to help prepare for the **AWS Certified Solutions Architect – Associate** certification exam.
+An interactive, browser-based quiz tool to help prepare for the **AWS Practitioner** certification exam.

 ---